cboudereau/gcs-rsync/README.md

 no hard limit to 32K objects or specific conf to compute state.

 This crate can be used as a library or CLI.
-The API down manage objects (download, upload, delete, ...) can be used independently.
+The API managing objects (download, upload, delete, ...) can be used independently.

 ## How to install as crate